vbertret/PIR-Tensor-Network-MNIST/README.md

 The goal of the project is to optimize a **Matrix Product State** so that it will be able to classify inputs.
 For that, there are differents possibilities.
 Here, the 2 possibilities developped are :
 * a simple algorithm of alternating gradient descent (**AGD**).
 At each tensor, the algorithm tries to reduce the loss by computing the gradient of the loss function according to the tensor.
 * the Density Matrix Renormalization Group (**DMRG**) .
-The algorithm do some sweeps along the MPS and at each bond, it contracts 2 tensors and tries to reduce the loss by computing the gradient of loss function according to the contraction.
+The algorithm does some sweeps along the MPS and at each bond, it contracts 2 tensors and tries to reduce the loss by computing the gradient of loss function according to the contraction.

 The study is more oriented on the second possibilities **DMRG**.
 Indeed, this algorithm has a lot of avantages that you can see in the first report.